kpantos/Azure-How-To/kerberos-onprem-api-with-apim/README.md

    > If your web site uses a different host name than the default server name ```web-server.contoso.local``` in this case, you will have to add the custom web site host name as an SPN alias for this server/AD object.
    >
    > [Read more on how to setup an SPN](snd.md)
    >
+   > Also have a read on [Kerberos Constrained Delegation for single sign-on (SSO) to your apps with Application Proxy](https://docs.microsoft.com/en-us/azure/active-directory/app-proxy/application-proxy-configure-single-sign-on-with-kcd)
+   >
    > For more information on SPN have a look at [TechNet](https://social.technet.microsoft.com/wiki/contents/articles/717.service-principal-names-spn-setspn-syntax.aspx)